Key takeaways:

 Your profit margin is the percentage of money you keep after covering costs like overhead and operating expenses.
 For example, if you charged $500 for a job and your costs were $400, your profit margin would be 20%.

-From an accounting perspective, this financial metric is typically broken into three categories:
+From an accounting perspective, profit margin is typically broken into three categories:

-- Operating profit margin: The total amount you make on a job after expenses are covered but before any applicable taxes or interest charges.
+- Operating profit margin (or operating margin): The total amount you make on a job after expenses are covered but before any applicable taxes or interest charges.

 - Gross profit margin: How much money you have left over after subtracting the cost of goods (COGS), which are expenses directly related to a job, like labor and materials.